Sarah Holland: Biography

 Holland suffered epilepsy in her teens and had to leave Wanstead High School, London with a handful of O levels at sixteen.
-Subsequently, educated at home by her parents, who owned a private library of over 50,000 books, she moved to the Isle of Man with them in 1978 and, in 1980, began training to write at her mother's side.
+Subsequently, educated at home by her parents, she moved to the Isle of Man with them in 1978 and, in 1980, began training to write at her mother's side.

-Holland has travelled extensively, writing and researching in 56 countries and 5 continents,((cn)) many of which feature in her books.
-She has lived in 8 countries: England, Scotland, the Isle of Man, Hong Kong, Australia, Holland, France and the United States (Texas and San Francisco).

-Holland currently lives in Scotland and works in Edinburgh.
+Holland lives in Scotland and works in Edinburgh.